Aldís Amah Hamilton: Career

+During her studies in 2016, she appeared as Desdemona in the Vesturport's performance of Othello in the National Theatre of Iceland.

+In 2020, Aldís appeared in the Netflix's Icelandic original series Katla, directed by Baltasar Kormákur.

 In 2021 it was announced that she had been cast as the lead actress of the TV series Black Sands, directed by Baldvin Zophoníasson, where she plays the character of Aníta.